Hi, I’m Serena!

 A couple things to know for this blog:

-2) There is little to no cooking needed for these recipes!
+2) There is little to no cooking for a majority of these recipes!
 The one thing that always had me procrastinating about whether to cook meals for myself or not, is that I know my apartment will smell like onion, fish, or garlic for hours or days after.
 This has always been a large deterrent for me in the cooking department.
-Plus, it takes time, and sometimes that is time you just don’t have.
-Well, the good thing about eating plant based is that the cooking time is minimal, and usually for only short periods.
+Well, the good thing about eating plant-based is that the cooking time is minimal, and usually for only short periods.
 Which means no harsh smells, less prep time, less cleanup and more raw, healthy goodness for you!

-4) I have altered recipes that I found on other websites, and I give credit to those recipes, with tweaks on my own.
-I also post original recipes from others that I have tried and came out amazing, so thought to share them with you all, giving credit to the original creators.
+3) I have a few recipes on here that I’ve altered from other websites.
+I give credit to those recipes, with tweaks on my own.
+I also post original recipes from others that I tried, loved, and wanted to share with you all.
+Of course, I give credit to the original creators.
 If you intend to use any recipes on this blog for your own websites, remember to give credit to the author!
-This is very important for all aspects in life.
+This is very important for all aspects of life.
 No one likes to be a victim of plagiarism!

 So, now that you know a little about the blog, read on and enjoy!
-Comment, share, rant, rave, whatever you want to do!
+Comment, share, and let me know your thoughts!